browserengineering/book/book/scripts.md

 [html5-varnames]: http://www.whatwg.org/specs/web-apps/current-work/#named-access-on-the-window-object

-*Event Bubbling*: Right now, you can attach a `click` handler to `a` elements, but not to anything else.
+*Event Bubbling*: Right now, you can attach a `click` handler to `a` (anchor) elements, but not to anything else.
 Fix this.
 One challenge you'll face is that when you click on an element, you also click on all its ancestors.
 On the web, this sort of quirk is handled by [*event bubbling*][eventBubbling]: when an event is generated on an element,